learn-co-curriculum/responsive-type/README.md

 count to 2 columns instead.
 Have a look at this in the code example in the resource section below at the bottom of this lesson.

-## Summary
+## Conclusion

-- It is to our advantage to set all typography within our site to ems and then in media queries adjust the body font-size as a percent to adjust all type in proportion to each other.
-This greatly simplifies our media queries on typography.
-- We can adjust the `column-count` property to split our text into virtual columns.
+Creating responsive layouts can be tricky, but with a number of techniques in mind, this process becomes more manageable.
+It is to our advantage to set all typography within our site to ems and then in media queries adjust the body font-size as a percent to adjust all type in proportion to each other.
+This simplifies our media queries on typography.
+In addition to em, with the `column-count` property, you can adjust it to split text into virtual columns.

 ## Resources